Community Health Nurse – Department of Health

 Please update this information where necessary during your child’s schooling.

 Students are encouraged wherever possible to self administer any medication that they are required to take at school.
 This includes any possible need for analgesics.
 It is preferred that a student only bring to school that day’s medication and no more.
 This action is supported by the DOE health policy.
 The health centre only stocks emergency treatments.

 In the event of an emergency and if deemed necessary, an ambulance will be called for your child.
 The cost of this will be the responsibility of the parents.
 The school encourages families to have ambulance cover.

 The nurse is happy to speak to any parent who has any health or well being concerns for their child.

 Immunisation will take place at school as per government protocols.
 A photocopy of the student’s immunisation should be attached to the health record card where possible.
-A Measles School Exclusion policy exists which states that if a child is not immunised against measles and if a case occurs, then the non-immunised child can be excluded from school for 14 days unless immunised within 72 hours of contact with the patient.
+The ‘ Measles School Exclusion Policy’ states that if a child is not immunised against measles and a case occurs, the non-immunised child can be excluded from school for 14 days unless immunised within 72 hours of contact with the patient.
 If the school has no proof exclusion will occur until proof is provided.
 It is advised to keep a copy of all immunisation for your record.
 For the full Department of Eduaction Policy please view this link: Policy Student Health Care Policy v3.2 and Procedures v3.4DOE

 The school highly recommends that students be covered by a 24-hour Personal Accident Insurance policy that is provided by a number of companies.
 The school is NOT responsible for the cost of an ambulance should one be deemed necessary.